 Figure 6.
-Calculated τ dependence of polarization (lines) overlaid with the observed time traces (points) obtained (a) without 1H decoupling and (b) with 1H decoupling.
-The slowly relaxing background (compare with the data shown in Fig. 5) has been subtracted from the time traces to enable comparison between theory and simulations.
-Observed NMR intensities are normalized to intensities in 150.9 MHz (14.1 T) 13C spectra at thermal equilibrium.
-We use the subtraction procedure because relaxation effects were not taken into account in the calculation; consequently, we are unable to consider polarization decay due to relaxation at $B{\rm LF}$ and during the field variation.
-To enable a comparison of the experiment and calculation results, the amplitude of oscillations in polarization transfer traces were scaled with the same factor; then, the starting polarization values were adjusted individually to give best agreement with the experimental data.
+Calculated τ -dependence of polarization (lines) overlaid with the observed time traces (points) obtained 325 326 (A) without 1H decoupling, and (B) with 1H decoupling.
+The slowly relaxing background (compare with the data shown 327 in Figure 5) has been subtracted from the time traces, to enable comparison between theory and simulations.
+328 Observed NMR intensities are normalized to intensities in 150.9 MHz (14.1 T) 13 C spectra at thermal equilibrium.
+We 329 use the subtraction procedure because relaxation effects were not taken into account in the calculation; 330 consequently, we are unable to consider polarization decay due to relaxation at B{LF} and during the field variation.
+331 To enable comparison of the experiment and calculation results, the amplitude of oscillations in polarization transfer 332 traces were scaled with the same factor, then the starting polarization values were adjusted individually to give best 333 agreement with experimental data.

-interactions of the two coupled spins, which is true if the scalar-coupling constant is much smaller than the difference in Larmor frequencies of the two spins.
-Here, the weak coupling regime is extended because this zero-quantum part can be considered nonsecular in the interaction frame of the heteronuclear scalar couplings (note that the perturbative treatment is allowed to the extent that the heteronuclear coupling constants are much larger than the homonuclear coupling).
+334 The absence of strong-coupling regime, in spite of scalar coupling constants larger than the difference in 335 Larmor frequencies is somewhat counterintuitive but clearly explained when taking into account the 336 effect of large heteronuclear scalar couplings (Eqs.
+2-4).
+In the present case, the effect is even more 337 pronounced, since the two δ carbon-13 nuclei of leucine are coupled to no less than 3 protons each, 338 further splitting resonance frequencies in the absence of proton decoupling.
+A conventional way to 339 present the weak coupling regime consists in stating that the part of the scalar coupling Hamiltonian (Eq.
+340 1) that is proportional to a zero-quantum product operator is non-secular in the frame of the Zeeman 341 interactions of the two coupled spins, which is true if the scalar coupling constant is much smaller than 342 the difference in Larmor frequencies of the two spins.
+Here, the weak-coupling regime is extended 343 because this zero-quantum part can be considered non-secular in the interaction frame of the 344 heteronuclear scalar couplings (note that the perturbative treatment is allowed to the extent that the 345 heteronuclear coupling constants are much larger than the homonuclear coupling).